-- the legal affairs unit on the interpretation of applicable legislation, the modification of the mapping of the areas at risk (in coordination with the internal audit unit), the definition of the content of contractual clauses (also in coordination with the units responsible for contractual matters); - the human resources and training/information units with regard to staff training and disciplinary procedures related to compliance with the 231 Model and the Code of Ethics; - the administration, finance and control units.
+- the legal affairs unit on the interpretation of applicable legislation, the modification of the mapping of the areas at risk (in coordination with the internal audit unit), the definition of the content of contractual clauses (also in coordination with the units responsible for contractual matters); - the human resources and training/information units with regard to staff training and disciplinary procedures related to compliance with the 231 Model and the Code of Ethics; - the Financial Reporting Officer;

+• the administration, finance and control units.

-In addition, the Supervisory Body may avail itself of the collaboration of the Internal Audit unit of the Parent Company.
+In addition, the Supervisory Body may avail itself of the collaboration of the Parent Company's Internal Audit unit.